"Because Quality Education, Exceptional Training and Clinical Expertise Matter"

 During this time, Dr. Baker was also a research assistant at Children's Memorial Hospital studying the incidence of left-handedness in children with scoliosis.

-Dr. Baker returned to his clinical interest in eating disorders when he received additional specialized training in the People at Risk (PAR) program in the Feinberg School of Medicine at Northwestern University Medical School (1988-1991), a sister program to the eating disorders program, under the supervision of Dr. Daniel Kirshenbaum.
+Dr. Baker returned to his clinical interest in eating disorders when he received additional specialized training in the People at Risk (PAR) program in the Feinberg School of Medicine at Northwestern University Medical School (1988-1991), a sister program to the eating disorders program, under the supervision of Dr. Daniel Kirschenbaum.
+Dr. Baker and Dr. Kirschenbaum went on to publish 3 seminal research studies on the importance of Self-Monitoring in the treatment of obesity.
+These studies have been widely cited in the professional journals:

 Dr. Baker completed his APA approved clinical internship at the University of Chicago Hospitals from 1991-1992 (currently ranked in the top 20 Predoctoral Clinical Psychology Internships by the American Psychological Association).

 During this time, Dr. Baker had the opportunity to work with transgendered individuals, including those working through the process of gender reassignment surgery.
+During this time in society, few psychologist had the privilege of working with these individuals.
 Dr. Baker has continued his work in the area of LGBTQ+ issues for the past 25 years and has kept apprised of the latest research and empirically based evidence in this burgeoning area.

 Dr. Baker returned to Peoria after completing his Internship at the University of Chicago Hospitals to serve as the Clinical Director of the newly developing Health By Design (HBD) program at Associated Internal Medicine Physicians of Illinois (1992-1999), which later joined the OSF Saint Francis Medical Center.